APCSPrinciples/CreateYourOwnDataVisualization/README.md

 Suggested steps to complete this assignment
 -------------------------------------------
 1. For this assignment you are welcome to collaborate with a partner.
-You can both work on the same visualization, or you can share a data set and each create a differnet visualization.
+You can both work on the same visualization, or you can share a data set and each create a different visualization.

 1. To start, you will need some data.
 You can use data you find on the Internet or create your own.
 You should then put your data into a list.